iambumblehead/react-dropdown-now/README.md

 ];
 ```

-When using Object options you can add to each option a className string to further customize the dropdown, e.g. adding icons to options
+When using Object options you can add to each option:

+- a `className` string to further customize the dropdown, e.g. adding icons to options
+- a `view` node to render an isolated view in the dropdown options list which is different from what could be seen in the dropdown control (selected value)

 **Disabled**